frovedis/frovedis/doc/manual/python/ml/ridge_regression.md

 should be added to the decision function.
 (Default: True)
 **_normalize_**: A boolean parameter (unused)
 **_copy\_X_**: A boolean parameter (unsed)
-**_max\_iter_**: An integer parameter specifying maximum iteration count.
+**_max\_iter_**: An integer parameter specifying the maximum iteration count.
 (Default: None) When it is None(not specified explicitly), it will be set as 1000.
 **_tol_**: Zero or a positive value of double(float64) type specifying the convergence tolerance value.
 (Default: 1e-3)
 **_solver_**: A string object specifying the solver to use.
 It can be "sag" for frovedis side stochastic gradient descent or "lbfgs" for frovedis side LBFGS optimizer when optimizing the ridge regression model.
-Initilaly solver is "auto" by default.
+Initially solver is "auto" by default.
 In such cases, it will select "sag" solver.
 Both "sag" and "lbfgs" can handle L2 penalty.
 **_random\_state_**: An integer, None or RandomState instance. (unused)
 **_lr\_rate_**: Zero or a positive value of double(float64) type containing the learning rate.
 (Default: 1e-8)
 **_verbose_**: An integer parameter specifying the log level to use.
-Its value is 0 by default(for INFO mode and not specified explicitly).
+Its value is 0 by default (for INFO mode and not specified explicitly).
 But it can be set to 1 (for DEBUG mode) or 2 (for TRACE mode) for getting training time logs from frovedis server.
 **_warm\_start_**: A boolean parameter which when set to True, reuses the solution of the previous call to fit as initialization, otherwise, just erase the previous